 If you wanted maximum diversification, you'd split your funds across every platform that exists – but beyond a certain point, the time and hassle involved just gets ridiculous.

 So my personal rule is that I'll invest across a maximum of five platforms.
-At the moment, I'm on four (plus the one I own).
+At the moment, I'm on four.

 You might choose a different number, but I find that this gives me confidence that I've got enough of a split without having to spend much time logging into different accounts to see what's going on.